-In the subsequent shear stage when the deviatoric stress is imposed, excess pore pressure dissipation is permitted in CD tests (usually performed on sands) but not permitted in CU tests (usually performed on clays).
-Excess pore pressure is commonly measured in CU tests so that the effective stress in the specimen can be determined..
+In the subsequent shear stage when the deviatoric stress is imposed, excess pore pressure dissipation is permitted in CD triaxial tests (usually performed on sands) but not permitted in CU triaxial tests (usually performed on clays).
+Excess pore pressure is commonly measured in CU triaxial tests so that the effective stress in the specimen can be determined.

-However, this triaxial test has a big advantage: there is no saturation stage and stress is applied quickly (and no pore water drainage), so it can be completed in less than half an hour, hence it is sometimes called a ‘Quick Undrained’ test but should be regarded as a characterisation test rather than an accurate parameter measurement method.
+However, this triaxial test has a big advantage: there is no saturation stage and stress is applied quickly (without pore water drainage), so it can be completed in less than half an hour.
+As a result, it is sometimes called a ‘Quick Undrained’ test but should be regarded as a characterisation test rather than an accurate parameter measurement method.

 Large scale triaxial tests can also be carried out on dry materials, such as aggregate, with pressure applied using a vacuum instead of cell water.
 Additionally, unconfined compressive tests, without any confining pressure, can be carried out on cohesive soils but tend to give overly conservative results.

-How results are used
+How triaxial test results are used

 Triaxial testing of geogrid-stabilised materials

 Large scale triaxial testing is critical in predicting the performance of granular layers mechanically stabilised with a geogrid mesh and was key to the development of Tensar’s T-Value method for designing working platforms.

 For more information on the life and works of the triaxial test pioneer Alan Bishop, have a read of The Bishop Method by Laurie Wesley with contributions from our very own Mike Dobie.
 Available from all good booksellers!